 At nearly 10 ounces, the Osprey Duro is heavier than many of its competitors and not streamlined enough for most racers’ needs (for reference, the 1.5L Osprey weighs more than the 5L Salomon above).
 That said, casual and comfort-focused runners will likely find the extra weight worth it for the added features.
-We especially love the magnet that secures the reservoir tube at the chest, and the front stash pocket has buckles that double as compression straps, allowing you to secure a light load close to your body.
-Added up, Osprey’s running vest is a high-quality option for recreational runners and our favorite budget pick of 2020.
-Bumping up to the 15-liter version ($140) will get you a hipbelt with pockets, which is great for fastpacking and biking, but most will find it cumbersome for running.
+We especially love the magnet that secures the reservoir tube at the chest and the zippered front stash pocket (great for a phone).
+Added up, Osprey’s running vest is a high-quality choice for recreational runners and our favorite budget pick of 2020.
+Bumping up to the 6- or 15-liter versions ($110 and $140, respectively) will get you more storage and features, but for most runners the streamlined 1.5-liter size will be the best option.

 See the Men's Osprey Duro 1.5 See the Women's Osprey Dyna 1.5

 Included hydration: 20 oz. soft flasks (2)

 What we like: Very comfortable and comes with bottle straws.